Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Experimental Results on Generalized Robot Optimization

-Figure~\ref{fig:fullcomp} compares TTTS with other optimization methods in terms of \emph{Final Error}, \emph{Total Cost}, and \emph{Runtime}. \emph{Final Error} denotes the $\ell_2$ norm between the system’s final and target configurations. \emph{Total Cost} refers to the value of the cost functions evaluated at the obtained solution, with the cost functions described in Section~\ref{sec: cost_functions}. \emph{Runtime} indicates the time required to find the solution.
-From the \emph{Final Error} and \emph{Total Cost}, we observe that TTTS achieves results comparable to MCTS when the latter is given sufficient time, highlighting TTTS’s ability to reach similar global solutions.
+Figure~\ref{fig:fullcomp} compares TTTS with other optimization methods in terms of \emph{Final Error}, \emph{Total Cost}, and \emph{Runtime}. \emph{Final Error} denotes the $\ell_2$ norm between the system’s final and target configurations. \emph{Total Cost} refers to the value of the cost functions evaluated at the obtained solution, with the cost functions described in Section~\ref{sec: cost_functions}. \emph{Runtime} indicates the net algorithmic runtime required to find the solution, excluding forward rollout evaluations (i.e., physics simulator calls), as rollout speed is task-dependent and does not reflect the computational efficiency of the algorithm itself.
+From the \emph{Final Error} and \emph{Total Cost}, we observe that TTTS achieves results comparable to MCTS when the latter is given sufficient time, highlighting TTTS’s ability to find similar global solutions.
 The \emph{Runtime} further shows that TTTS requires significantly less computation time.
 TTGO performs well for \textit{MP2}, but it struggles in \textit{MP1} due to the complex cost landscape, which shows TT approximation alone is insufficient to capture all necessary features.
-In contrast, TTTS leverages strategic tree search to explore the decision space more effectively, achieving global solutions in finite time.
+In contrast, TTTS leverages strategic tree search to explore the decision space more effectively, achieving global solutions almost surely.
 CMA-ES also fails in \textit{MP1} because the narrow passage between obstacles challenges its single-modality evolutionary strategy, causing it to be trapped in local optima.
-These experiments highlight both the computational efficiency of TTTS—enabled by the TT approximation of the decision tree—and its global solution-finding capability, enabled by the compact representation of TT and the strategic search adopted from MCTS.
+These experiments highlight both the computational efficiency of TTTS, enabled by the TT approximation of the decision tree, and its global solution-finding capability, enabled by TT contractions and the strategic search adopted from MCTS.